EladSheinfeld/data-products-course-project/diamond-predicion-pitch.md

 ```
 [1] 53940    11
 ```
-In order to achive the prediction, I've used a naive linear model fit as follows:
+In order to achieve the prediction, I've used a naive linear model fit as follows:

 ```r
 fit <- lm(price~carat+cut+color+clarity, data = diamonds)